jimccann-rh/nested-ova-ansible-ci/README.md

 Forged transmits accept

 In a DVS you can setup MAC learning to ALLOW.
 But you also need to enable Forge Transmits to accept.
+Promiscuous to denied and MAC address to enabled

 Also if you are running on top of a vSAN don't forget this:  esxcli system settings advanced set -o /VSAN/FakeSCSIReservations -i 1